roy-adler/terraform-plan-reader/README.md

 ### Options

-- `-l, --limit N`: Limit output to N items per section (default: show all)
+- `-l, --limit N`: Show categorized lists with N items per section (0 or omit N = show all).
+Without this flag, only the summary is shown.
-- `-g, --group-by-module`: Group modules with identical action patterns together
+- `-g, --group-by-module`: Group modules with identical action patterns together and show detailed changes
-- `-d, --detail`: Show detailed changes for each module (use with `-g`)
+- `-d, --detail`: Show detailed parameter changes for resources
+- `-a, --alphabetical`: Show alphabetically sorted list of all resources
 - `-h, --help`: Display help message

 ### Examples